yosvelquintero/videojs-npaw/README.md

 The API url wish is consumed when the video starts (first play only), every time the user resume the content, and also when the video is finished.

+Always is sended to the API parameters like `event` and the video `current_src`, but when the event is play we also send the parameter `elapsed_time`.

 #### tn
 Type: `object`
 Default: {